5th Year MIDS Frequently Asked Questions (FAQ)

 How long does the program take to complete?

 5th Year MIDS is designed to be completed in one calendar year over the fall, spring, and summer terms.
-Students take four classes during each of the fall and spring terms, followed by one capstone course and an optional internship during the summer term.
+Students take four courses during the fall term, three courses during the spring term, and two courses including Capstone during the final summer term.
 Students are also required to attend immersion.

 What degree will I earn upon completion of the program?

 Graduates will earn a Master of Information and Data Science from the University of California, Berkeley.

 Courses contain both live and asynchronous sessions.
 Students are required to be online for at least 90 minutes weekly per course for live, synchronous sessions.
 Instructors also assign coursework in preparation for weekly classes, which students may complete when their schedule allows.

 Will my diploma denote that I earned my degree online?